The Glucose Never Lies®

 Secondly, the parenting of Grace and Jude Pemberton.

-Nobody, except Dani, know Grace and Jude like me.
+Nobody, except Dani, knows Grace and Jude like me.
 I have watched them grow, know all their quirks, and have been by their side for all the ups and downs.
 My love for them is so great, I cannot express it with words.

 Expert?